vangaprasannakumar/DEPL/README.md

-# 🏢 DEPL HRMS — HR & AI Attendance System
+# 🏢 Capco Workforce — HR & AI Attendance System

 > **Zero-server, AI-powered factory attendance, payroll, and HR management system.**
-> Built on Google Sheets + Google Apps Script + a PWA frontend for Dada Energies Pvt.
-Ltd.
+> Built on Google Sheets + Google Apps Script + a PWA frontend for Capco Capacitors.
 > No recurring hosting costs.
 No build pipeline.
 No dependencies to install.

 ---